BranchMetrics/Branch-Example-Deep-Linking-Branchster-Web/README.md

 Grunt will serve a live version of your app on port 9000, that automatically refreshses anytime files are changed!
 Try changing some files to see this working, as it will ome in very useful when we are styling Branhsters.

-##### 3. Build the Interface
+##### 3. Modify the Boilerplate generated Angular Boilerplate

-First, we need to make some modifications to the boilerplate Yeoman Angular template.
+First, let's some modifications to the boilerplate Yeoman Angular template.

-**Let's just list the changes and additions by file and line number**
+**The changes by file and line number**

 ##### app/index.html
 - 5: *add* ```<title>Branchsters Web</title>```